riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

    by brute force search.

-  To defeat the small-subgroup attack, traditional finite-field DH applications use safe primes q = 2p + 1, with cofactor 2, so that the attack reveals at most only one bit of information {{?RFC2785}}.
+  To defeat the small-subgroup attack, traditional finite-field DH applications use safe primes q = 2p + 1, with the smallest possible cofactor h = 2, so that the attack reveals at most only one bit of information {{?RFC2785}}.
-  The secret scalar may also be chosen to be congruent to zero modulo the cofactor h, as in X25519 {{Bernstein06}} {{?RFC7748}}.
+  The secret scalar may also be chosen to be congruent to zero modulo h, as in X25519 {{Bernstein06}} {{?RFC7748}}, so the attack reveals nothing except in incorrect implementations.
   The static DH oracle may alternatively refuse to answer a query at an element P if p\*P is nonzero, meaning Q does not lie in the order-p subgroup.